RSE-Sheffield/old_team_site_nikola/site/posts/soft-carp-announce.md

 **Edit**:

-Our first Software Carpentry workshop is scheduled for 16th and 17th August!
-More details to follow.
+Our first Software Carpentry workshop is scheduled for [16th and 17th August](http://rse.shef.ac.uk/2017-08-16-sheffield/)!

 ---